Chimei Museum: Building

 The museum was designed by architect Tsai Yi-cheng based on a design brief that it inspire a cultural renaissance by incorporating the best of western culture.
-Because of this the museum has a large number of domes, pilasters, and columns.
+Because of this the museum is ornamented with large number of Classical architecture elements.
 It is energy efficient and has a LEED Silver rating.
+Its facades are decorated with all three Classical orders: Corinthian order for portico, Ionic and Doric orders for upper tier.
 The museum's main building cost NT$2 billion to build.

 The museum has a complete luthier's workshop to support the instrument collection.

 Grounds

 A replica of the Bassin d'Apollo greets visitors at the museum entrance.
 The 1:1 replica was unveiled in 2014.
-The museum commissioned French artist Gills Perrault in 2008 to reproduce the Fountain of Apollo, same as the one in Palace of Versailles.
+The museum commissioned French artist Gilles Perrault in 2008 to reproduce the Fountain of Apollo, same as the one in Palace of Versailles.
 It took three years for modern laser measuring and the plaster mold to be made in France for the reproduction sculpture, and another three years to carve the marbles in the city of Carrara, Italy.

+Between the Chimei Museum and the Fountain of Apollo sits the "Olympus Bridge", which features statues of the Twelve Olympians on both sides.

+The "Muse Plaza" is located between the Olympus Bridge and the main building, named after the Muses, the mythological figures that gave rise to the term "museum".